-- b.
-When the daily trip generation is less than one thousand (1,000) trips; and (1) when more than twenty percent (20%) of the total daily trips are anticipated to arrive or depart, or both, within one-half (1⁄2) hour; or (2) when the proposed use creates varying trip generation each day, but has the potential to place more than twenty percent (20%) of its maximum twenty-four (24) hour trip generation onto the adjacent transportation system within a one-half (1⁄2) hour period; the applicant shall submit to the city a traffic impact analysis prepared by the county or a registered Florida engineer experienced in trafficways impact analysis which shall: - i.
+- 4. Traffic impact studies. - a.
+When the proposed development may generate over one thousand (1,000) daily trips; or - b.
+When the daily trip generation is less than one thousand (1,000) trips; and (1) when more than twenty percent (20%) of the total daily trips are anticipated to arrive or depart, or both, within one-half (1/2) hour; or (2) when the proposed use creates varying trip generation each day, but has the potential to place more than twenty percent (20%) of its maximum twenty-four (24) hour trip generation onto the adjacent transportation system within a one-half (1/2) hour period; the applicant shall submit to the city a traffic impact analysis prepared by the county or a registered Florida engineer experienced in trafficways impact analysis which shall: - i.
 Provide an estimate of the number of average and peak hour trips per day generated and directions or routes of travel for all trips with an external end. - ii.
-Estimate how traffic from the proposed development will change traffic volumes, levels of service, and circulation on the existing and programmed trafficways.
+Estimate how traffic from the proposed development will change traffic volumes, levels of service, and circulation on the existing and programmed trafficways. - iii.

-- iii.
 If traffic generated by the proposed development requires any modification of existing or programmed components of the regional or local trafficways, define what city, county or state agencies have programmed the necessary construction and how this programming relates to the proposed development. - iv.
-A further detailed analysis and any other information that the review committee considers relevant. - v.
+A further detailed analysis and any other information that the review committee considers relevant.

+- v.
 The traffic impact study may be reviewed by an independent licensed professional engineer contracted by the city to determine whether it adequately addresses the impact and the study supports its conclusions.
 The cost of review by city's consultant shall be reimbursed to the city by the applicant. - vi.
 When this subsection M.4.b. applies, the traffic study shall include an analysis of how the peak loading will affect the transportation system including, if necessary, an operational plan showing how the peak trips will be controlled and managed.

-Response: Adequacy of transportation will be determined during the site plan review and approval process.
+Applicant's response: The approval sought is for a boundary plat only.
+The adequacy of the transportation system will be determined at the time of site plan review and approval.